unito07/bacnkend_and_frontend/.clinerules/workflow-tracking.md

 Phase 3: UI Implementation (Iterative)
-[ ] Landing Page (LandingPage.jsx):
+[x] Landing Page (LandingPage.jsx):
-[ ] Design the Hero Section with the specified title, subtitle, and CTA button.
+    [x] Design the Hero Section with the specified title, subtitle, and CTA button.
-[ ] Add sections for Features Summary and "How It Works" (1-2-3 layout).
+    [x] Add sections for Features Summary and "How It Works" (1-2-3 layout).
     [ ] Utilize Magic UI components for visual appeal and animations.
-[ ] Scraper Page (ScraperPage.jsx):
+(Skipped due to API key/limit issue) [x] Scraper Page (ScraperPage.jsx):
-[ ] Integrate the existing StaticScraper and DynamicScraper components.
+    [x] Integrate the existing StaticScraper and DynamicScraper components.
-[ ] Refine their UI elements (buttons, input fields, forms) using ShadCN UI components.
+    [x] Refine their UI elements (buttons, input fields, forms) using ShadCN UI components.
-[ ] Ensure the JSON result preview and download/export buttons are well-integrated and styled.
+    [x] Ensure the JSON result preview and download/export buttons are well-integrated and styled.
-[ ] About Us Page (AboutUsPage.jsx):
+[x] About Us Page (AboutUsPage.jsx):
-[ ] Implement sections for the "Why we built this" story, team info, GitHub link, and contact details.
+    [x] Implement sections for the "Why we built this" story, team info, GitHub link, and contact details.
-[ ] Documentation Page (DocumentationPage.jsx):
+[x] Documentation Page (DocumentationPage.jsx):
-[ ] Create basic content for static/dynamic scraping guides, CSS selectors, and troubleshooting, styled with Tailwind CSS.
+    [x] Create basic content for static/dynamic scraping guides, CSS selectors, and troubleshooting, styled with Tailwind CSS.
-[ ] Styling:
+[x] Styling:
-[ ] Apply Tailwind CSS classes consistently across all new and existing components.
+    [x] Apply Tailwind CSS classes consistently across all new and existing components.